 Workshops – Session 6 – Tuesday, Feb 19 – 10:45 am – 12:00 pm

 Below are the workshops that will be available during Session 6 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

-6B Shifting the Mindset at Chanute Elementary School
+6B Title: Shifting the Mindset at Chanute Elementary School

 Eric Hoops, M.Ed., Noel Shinkle & Chelsea Kropp

 6C.
 Challenges and Opportunities: Why Poverty Matters and How You Can Matter More

 Are your under-resourced students failing to scratch the surface of their potential?
 Do they sometimes seem hopeless, disengaged, or unmotivated?
 Learn why this may be happening and which budget-neutral teacher and school moves matter most.
 Take away a model for implementation of research-based and high-yield strategies.
 Learn how to reframe the challenges faced in high-poverty schools as opportunities for changing the futures for under-resourced (and ALL!) students.

 6D.
 Strategies for Re-Opening Schools Following a Natural or Human Disaster